DBInstance

 Zones (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).

-Each Aurora DB cluster hosts copies of its storage in three separate Availability
+For Amazon Aurora, each Aurora DB cluster hosts copies of its storage in

-Zones.
+three separate Availability Zones.
 Specify one of these Availability Zones.
-Aurora automatically chooses

-an appropriate Availability Zone if you don’t specify one.
+Aurora automatically chooses an appropriate Availability Zone if you don’t

 Default: A random, system-chosen Availability Zone in the endpoint’s Amazon